LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 KeePass

 In my tests, LastPass always worked reliably to auto-save and auto-fill my login credentials.
-I really like that LastPass was even able to seamlessly auto-fill my details on pages that have separate windows for passwords and usernames, which many password managers fail to do.
+It was also able to seamlessly auto-fill my details on pages that have separate windows for passwords and usernames, which many password managers fail to do.

 KeePass doesn’t automatically offer to save new passwords — you can only store new items in your database manually.
 There’s no auto-filling with KeePass, either.
 It requires you to copy and paste your saved usernames and passwords into the appropriate login fields when you’re signing into a site.
 There is a KeePass plugin that lets you launch a website from the KeePass browser extension and auto-fill your passwords like on other password managers, but setting this up requires extra steps that aren’t needed in LastPass.